sairohitp/18CSC302J-CN/README.md

 ## Computer Networking Course

-College course's code collection for the fullfilment of the lab experiments
+College course's code collection for the fullfilment of the lab experiments under the same.